67 ways to use the Optimal Workshop Suite of user research tools

 #15 Crowd-source the values you want your team/brand/product to represent

-Card sorting is a well-established technique in the ‘company values’ realm, and there are some great resources online (and a few very cool products) to help you and your team brainstorm the values you represent.
+Card sorting is a well-established technique in the ‘company values’ realm, and there are some great resources online to help you and your team brainstorm the values you represent.
 These ‘in-person’ brainstorm sessions are great, and you can run a remote closed card sort to support your findings.
 And if you want feedback from more than a small group of people (if your company has, say, more than 15 staff) you can run a remote closed card sort on its own.
 Use Microsoft’s Reaction Card Method as card inspiration.